moralesdoris880/equalpayforall/README.md

 ## Team

 * Designs made by: Anthony Regner
-* Backend made by: Hnin and Doris Morales
+* Backend made by: Hnin Lwin and Doris Morales
 * Frontend made by: Doris Morales and Anthony Regner

 ## Acknowledgements